When And How To Add Spices To Your Toddler's Food

 Introducing one spice at a time

-When you introduce spices to your child’s diet, introduce one spice at a time in very small quantities.
+When you introduce spices to your child’s diet, keep in mind to introduce one spice at a time, that too in very small quantities.
 Start with the mild spices.
 Wait for four to six days before introducing another spice or new food.
 This will help identify any possible allergic reaction caused by the spice.

 Watch for allergic reactions